About the MDC and how to contact us

 - If you are successful after applying for a specific vacancy, the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus the recommended time following the end of your employment.
 This includes your fitness to work, records of any security checks and references.

-- If you are unsuccessful at any stage of the process, the information you have provided until that point will be retained for 12 months from the closure of the recruitment campaign.
+- If you are unsuccessful at any stage of the process, the information you have provided until that point will be retained for 12 months in the ATS from the closure of the recruitment campaign.

-- Information generated throughout the assessment process, for example interview notes, is retained by us for 12 months following the closure of the recruitment campaign.
+- Information generated throughout the assessment process, for example interview notes, is retained by us for 12 months in the ATS following the closure of the recruitment campaign.

-- If you send in a speculative application, we will retain your CV on file for a period of 6 months.
+- If you send in a speculative application, we will retain your CV in the ATS for a period of 6 months.

 How we make decisions about recruitment?